haydenhw/commoncrawl-emr-tutorial/README.md

 ```

 ## Update the output bucket name
-You'll need to modifiy one line of the application Runner to tell Spark where to find the "output" bucket you created earlier.
+You'll need to modifiy one line of the application Runner to tell Spark where to find the "output" bucket you created earlier:

+`src/main/scala/com/revature/commoncrawlemrdemo/Runner.scala`

 Replace YOUR-BUCKET-NAME with the name of your output bucket at the line shown below.